-Don't know or don’t have an Access Code and Password?
+Don’t know or don’t have an Username and Password?

 No problem.
-You can register and access your information immediately.
+You can register and access your information immediately by clicking on the blue Activate word.
 All you need is your recent Assessment Notice or Tax Bill.

 The property taxes each resident pays is calculated in proportion to the value of the real estate property they own.
 Determining the value of a property for taxation purposes is known as assessment.
 Assessed values are a means of fairly distributing the town tax burden and ensuring that each property owner pays a fair and equitable level of tax.
 Find out how your property assessment is determined.